ksu-cis300-master/Homework-3-S24-Instructions-Mastermind/index.md

 The minimization algorithm will take as its input a goal set.
 It will return two values: the optimal score for the given goal set and an optimal guess.
 Note that the optimal score is the same as the value of the minimizing node representing the given goal set in a game tree.

-The maximization algorithm will take as its input a collection of disjoint goal sets.
+The maximization algorithm will take as its input a collection of disjoint, nonempty goal sets.
 It will return the maximum of the optimal scores of the given goal sets.
 Note that this value is the same as the value of the maximizing node representing this collection in a game tree.
 Note also that if we already know the optimal score of some goal set containing more than one element, we can use this algorithm to determine if a given guess is optimal for that goal set: We first partition the goal set according to the given guess, then, ignoring any goal set in this partition that corresponds to 4 black hits, we pass the resulting partition to the maximization algorithm.
 If this algorithm returns a value less than the optimal score, the given guess is optimal; otherwise, it isn't.

 Before presenting the algorithms, we first note that they will not use any data structure representing the game tree.
-Instead, the structure of the mutual calls will correspond to the game tree; i.e., wherever a minimizing node *x* has a maximizing node *y* as one of its children, the minimization algorithm, when called with the goal set represented by *x*, will call the maximizing algorithm, passing the collection of goal sets represented by *y*.
+Instead, the structure of the mutual calls will correspond to the game tree; i.e., wherever a minimizing node *x* has a maximizing node *y* as one of its children, the minimization algorithm, when called with the goal set represented by *x*, will call the maximization algorithm, passing the collection of goal sets represented by *y*.
+Likewise, wherever a maximizing node *y* has a minimizing node *z* as one of its children, the maximization algorithm, when called with the partition represented by *y*, will call the minimization algorithm, passing the goal set represented by *z*.

 The basic minimization algorithm is as follows:

 1. If the given goal set has only 1 element, return that element as the guess and 1 as the optimal score.
 2. Build a collection of key-value pairs containing as its keys all possible guesses that partition the given goal set into smaller goal sets.
 The value associated with each key should be the resulting partition.
 3. Call the maximization algorithm on each key-value pair in this collection.
 As this loop iterates, keep track of the minimum returned value plus 1 and the key associated with the partition giving this minimum value.
-4. Return the minimum obtained in Step 3 as the optimal score and the key as the optimal guess.
+4. Return the minimum obtained in Step 3 as the optimal score and its associated key as the optimal guess.

 The basic maximization algorithm iterates through the goal sets in the given partition calling the minimization algorithm on each, and maintaining the maximum optimal score returned by that algorithm.
 It returns this maximum optimal score.